 The Company is also required to comply with all Zurich Group's policies and standards.
-If there is any conflict with the local laws or regulations, the stricter rules will apply.
+If there is any conflict with the local laws or regulations, the local laws and regulations have priority while the stricter rules will apply where possible.